A Guide to Paratransit Services

-Paratransit Services will make all attempts to secure standard wheelchairs and scooters.
-If a wheelchair or scooter exceeds the normal size, the operator may ask the rider to transfer to a seat, as it may be difficult to safely secure the passenger within the mobility device.
-It is the rider's choice to transfer or remain in his or her mobility device.
+Paratransit Services will make all attempts to secure mobility aids.
+The operator may ask the rider to transfer to a seat, as it may be difficult to safely secure the passenger within the mobility device.
+However, it is the rider's choice whether to transfer or remain in his or her mobility device.

 A personal care attendant can accompany a registered Paratransit rider at no additional charge.
 Your file must indicate that you are eligible to have a personal care attendant travel with you, and you must reserve space for the attendant when scheduling your trip.

 Guests are welcome to ride with you for $3.00 per trip.
 Due to limited space, each rider is allowed one guest per trip.
 You must reserve space for your guest, whether adult or child, when scheduling your trip.
 Seating for more than one guest is on a "space available" basis when scheduling your trips.
 Children age 5 and under travel free and must be accompanied by an adult.

 Guide dogs and other service animals are permitted on all DART vehicles and are allowed to accompany you if this need is indicated in your file.
 When scheduling a trip, please inform Paratransit Reservations if a service animal will be accompanying you on the trip.